karpra/karpra.github.io/_posts/2014-9-19-introduction to vagrant.md

 ## Using Vagrant

-Vagrant provides set of already created boxes referred as base boxes.[vagrant base boxes](http://www.vagrantbox.es/)
+Vagrant provides set of already created boxes referred as base boxes.Please feel free to download the vagrant base box [here](http://www.vagrantbox.es/)

 You can download these bases boxes or few vagrant boxes are also provisioned in github projects.